Science proclaims Beetroot as a Performance Booster

 Then they speeded up the bikes to do a hard and intense stress test.
 Here they measured how quickly the test subjects became short of breath.
 The test subjects extended their time before exhaustion from 9 min. and 43 seconds to 11 min. and 15 seconds.
 An improvement in the time before exhaustion occurs of as much as 16%.

-The researchers concluded that the beetroot juice significantly prepares the body’s energy output.
+The researchers concluded that beetroot juice significantly prepares the body’s energy output.
 Researchers have repeated the experiment several times – in several different laboratories around the world – always with similar results.
 But the experiments have not only been repeated in laboratories, they have also been done out on the roads:

-9 people were blind tested in a randomised placebo-controlled study.
+9 people were blind tested in a randomized placebo-controlled study.
 None of the test subjects knew if they were getting the right juice or the placebo juice.
 By single-start runs (time-trial / time-taking).
 At a distance of 4 and 16 kilometers, the researchers measured significant improvements after consuming beetroot juice.
 All 9 individuals completed both distances faster after drinking the beetroot juice.

 The researchers took muscle biopsies from the individuals both before and after.
 Thereby they were able to provide evidence that their energy production at a sub-cellular level was improved.